 Bases of Existence of Properties in Materials

-The properties of material change matter to matter.
-Basically the properties of material depends on their chemical composition, electron configuration, atomic structure, impurities / imperfections, manufacturing process and mechanical heat treatment process.
-Chemical composition of material represents that the elements which are consisted in material.
-The chemical composition decides whether the material is organic or inorganic, acid or alkaline etc. Electron configuration represents the distribution of electron in atom over various shells and subshells.
+The properties of material changes from matter to matter.
+Basically the properties of a material depends on their chemical composition, electron configuration, atomic structure, impurities / imperfections, manufacturing process and mechanical heat treatment process.
+Chemical composition of a material represents the elements which consists a material.
+The chemical composition decides whether the material is organic or inorganic, acid or alkaline etc. Electronic configuration represents the distribution of electron in atom over various shells and subshells.

-The electrons configuration decides the conductivity of material.
-Which decides whether the material is good or bad conductor of electricity.
+The electronic configuration decides the conductivity of a material, which decides whether the material is good or bad conductor of electricity.
 Magnetic properties of materials also depend on electron configuration of atom.

-The magnetic properties of material is very much affected by the distribution of electron in subshells and their spin direction.
+The magnetic properties of material are very much affected by the distribution of electrons in subshells and their spin direction.
 Atomic structure of material indicates the manner in which the atoms are connected to each other such as crystalline or amorphous structures.
 The relationship between properties and atomic structure exists within material such as Metals, Ceramics and Polymers, is shown in table below.

 |Sl.
 No.||Atomic Structure||Metals||Ceramics||Polymers (Plastic & rubber)|